Gavin-Yinld/csmFinder/readme.md

 #for single-cell methylome
 scPcsm_segment <- csmFinder(scCandidate,data_type='single-cell',thread=1)
 ```
-For the illustration of the output of single-cell analysis, please see [beta mixture model](https://github.com/Evan-Evans/Beta-Mixture-Model)
+For the illustration of the output of the single-cell methylome analysis, please see [beta mixture model](https://github.com/Evan-Evans/Beta-Mixture-Model)
 ## Step 4.
-Merge the adjacent pCSM segments to pCSM loci
+Merge adjacent pCSM segments to pCSM loci
-For both bulk methylome and single-cell methylome, the immediately overlapped pCSM segments are merged into pCSM region when `extension=0`. `extension` parameter controls the length need to extend in both ends of the pCSM segments, for example, `extension=100` means that the pCSM segments will be extended 100bp in both of their upstream and downstream, and the immediately overlapped pCSM segments will be merged after entension.
+For both bulk and single-cell methylomes, the overlapped pCSM segments are merged into pCSM region when `extension=0`.
+The argument  `extension` controls the length need to extend in both ends of the pCSM segments, for example, `extension=100` means that the pCSM segments will be first extended 100bp in both upstream and downstream; after the extension, the overlapped ones are then merged into pCSM loci.
 ```R
 #for bulk methylome
 pcsm_loci <- merge_segment(pcsm_segment,extension=0)